blinktenor/DND/README.md

 And then run "bower install"

-Type "nodemon /bin/www" and your server will be up and running!
+Type 'gulp serve' and your server will be up and running!

 ## Usage
 See the wiki for documentation